-If you have read my previous articles, you will know that I am currently studying in the University of Tokyo under the MEXT scholarship and that I was under the preparatory course in Osaka University (Minoh campus) last year.
+If you have read my previous articles, you will know that I am currently studying at the University of Tokyo under the MEXT(Monbukagakusho) Scholarship and that I was under the preparatory course at Osaka University (Minoh campus) last year.
 Prior to coming to Japan, I did not have any information about the program or the surroundings of the MEXT Osaka program and thought it would be a great idea to share my experience and some misconceptions about the program with you.

 Firstly, I would like to clear up some misconceptions and misunderstandings that many students have about the MEXT scholarship program.